Dr. Simon John

 To explore mechanisms contributing to this condition, Dr. John’s group gave the mice one high dose of radiation before transplanting them with bone marrow.
 As the animals aged, most of them had healthy optic nerves, even though they still had iris disease and high intraocular pressure.
 “We could hardly believe it.
 That was the biggest surprise of my career,” says Dr. John, who then contacted scientists who are following the lives of more than 10,000 survivors of the Hiroshima and Nagasaki atomic bombs.
 It turned out that the survivors who received the highest dose of radiation from the atomic bombs were the least likely to have glaucoma.

-In collaboration with physicists and engineers, Dr. John is devising ways to target specific amounts of radiation to parts of the tiny mouse eye so he can determine the molecular mechanism of protection.
-If this project pans out in mice and humans, it might one day be possible for ophthalmologists to give patients a dose of radiation that would be as safe as a dental x-ray and that would protect against glaucoma for life.
+In collaboration with physicists and engineers, Dr. John devised ways to target specific amounts of radiation to parts of the tiny mouse eye to determine the molecular mechanism of protection.
+They discovered that radiation of the optic nerve itself prevents glaucoma.
+This raises the possibility that it might one day be possible for ophthalmologists to give patients a dose of radiation that would be as safe as a dental x-ray and that would protect against glaucoma for life.
 “That’s a pipe dream right now,” he says.
 “But it will be fantastic if it works.”